 The Gemäldegalerie's austere exterior belies the soaring expression of the works it contains.
 Masterpieces from artists such as Albrecht Dürer, Jan van Eyck, Raphael, Botticelli, Titian, Caravaggio and more, are arranged chronologically in the rooms inside.

-You're in Kulturforum to get cultured.
-And if that's the case, you can't miss the Gemäldegalerie.
-The 1,500 works of art it contains were collected by the Prussian government, beginning in 1815.
+The 1,500 works of art inside the Gemäldegalerie's rooms were collected by the Prussian government, beginning in 1815.

 The scope of the collection is absolutely staggering: whether you're into Italian Baroque, Dutch Golden Age, lesser-known influential German artists, or just beautiful canvasses, the Gemäldegalerie has got you covered.